 A world in which climate action protects health and health action prioritizes climate resilience.

-We provide communities around the world the resources and expertise to prioritize health in climate change mitigation and adaptation and to incorporate climate resilience into all health sector activities.
+We bring expertise and resources to partnerships around the world to prioritize health in climate change mitigation and adaptation and to incorporate climate resilience into all health sector activities.

-CHanGE is an interdisciplinary team of researchers, teachers, and practitioners that develops tools, tests interventions, implements solutions, and trains the next generation to promote and protect health in a changing climate.
+CHanGE is an interdisciplinary team of researchers, teachers, and practitioners that partners with communities to develop tools, test interventions, implement solutions, and train the next generation to promote and protect health in a changing climate.